Archives West Finding Aid

 3: Works by Others and Collected ItemsReturn to Top

-The series features collected works by others, which largely consists of novels and screenplays by McGuane's friends and fellow writers.
+The series features collected works by others, which largely consists of novels, screenplays, and recordings for interviews by McGuane's friends and fellow writers.
 Among the collected manuscripts included in this series is a draft of Legends of the Fall by Jim Harrison and an unpublished novel by Guy de la Valdene titled Marguerita.
+It also features recorded readings and interviews by writers like Richard Brautigan, Harry Crews, and Jim Harrison.

-Other collected items relate to central Montana, including prints and poetry by Big Timber artist Art Coelho, a report on the reintroduction of wolves in Yellowstone National Park, and a cultural resource evaluation of the East Boulder area in Sweetgrass County, Montana.
+Other collected items relate to central Montana, including prints and poetry by Big Timber artist Art Coelho and a cultural resource evaluation of the East Boulder area in Sweetgrass County, Montana.

 Container(s) | Description | Dates | |